-Pelton announced a number of steps, including the hiring of a "sexual assault advocate" who will support sexual assault victims and oversee the college's sexual assault response and prevention programs.
-He will also hold a campus community meeting soon to discuss the issue and related concerns.
-Students filed a federal complaint last week with the U.S. Department of Education's Office for Civil Rights, according to Emerson sophomore Sarah Tedesco, 19, and junior Jillian Doherty, two of the complainants who have spoken publicly.
+Pelton will also hold a campus community meeting soon to discuss the issue and related concerns.

+Students filed a complaint last week with the Department of Education's Office for Civil Rights, according to Emerson sophomore Sarah Tedesco, 19, and junior Jillian Doherty, two of the complainants who have spoken publicly.

-Tedesco said hospital test results show she had been drugged one night last October while at an off-campus MIT fraternity party in Cambridge and then raped by an MIT student, whom she had never met before.
+Tedesco said hospital test results showed she had been drugged one night last October while at an off-campus MIT fraternity party in Cambridge and then raped by an MIT student, whom she had never met before.

 She said she was also sexually assaulted by a fellow Emerson student, whom she knew well.
-Officials at MIT declined to comment Wednesday, citing federal privacy laws.
+Officials at the Massachusetts Institute of Technology declined to comment Wednesday, citing federal privacy laws.

 Tedesco said she told Cambridge police, who began to investigate.

-But she said their questioning became overwhelming, and she then sought help from school staff and administrators.
+But she said their questioning became overwhelming, and she decided to seek help from school staff and administrators.